 Every effort is made to identify each pupil’s abilities at the earliest stage possible.
-At this early stage it is our aim to ensure that each pupil not only has their work ideally suited to their abilities, but also the opportunities to forge ahead and discover their true potential physically, academically, emotionally and socially.
+At this early stage we aim to ensure that each pupil not only has their work ideally suited to their abilities, but also has the opportunities to forge ahead and discover their true potential, physically, academically, emotionally and socially.

-If you have any further questions please do not hesitate to contact email@example.com
+If you have any further questions, please don’t hesitate to contact email@example.com

 Key Stage 3

 At KS3, pupils study the following subjects: English, Mathematics, Science, RE, PE, History, Geography, Modern Foreign Languages (French, German or Spanish), Computing & ICT, Art, Technology, Music, Drama.